Configuring Toast Integration

 Leave the rest of the settings at default.
 (Do not set any conditions for the Toast Discount; the conditions of the discount will be set in the Bbot owner portal.)
 Save & publish.

-Appendix C: Service Fees
+Appendix C: Service Charges

 The Bbot Owner Portal allows you to configure delivery fees and other fees which automatically charge guests during checkout.
 This is in the Owner Portal -> 'Account Settings' page.
 (Unlike required gratuity, which goes to staff and is generally not taxed, these fees go to the restaurant, and sales tax is collected on them.)
-Before creating a new Bbot taxable fee, you must create a 'Service Charge' in Toast.
+Before creating a new Bbot 'Service Charge', you must create a 'Service Charge' in Toast.

 1) In Toast Tab, from the 'Home' screen, navigate to the 'Payments' section and click 'Service Charges'